bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 summed and the result is returned.

 Notice that the `add(req, res, next)` function logs the operands for debugging purposes.
-The logger is requested and injected by virtue of the `@require` annotation.
+The logger is injected by virtue of the `@require` annotation.

 ```javascript
 exports['@require'] = [ 'logger' ];